Restore Database (General Page)

 The name of the backup set.

-Type: The type of backup performed: Full, Differential, or Transaction Log.
+Type: The type of backup: Full, Differential, or Transaction Log.

-Server: The name of the Database Engine instance that performed the backup operation.
+Server: The name of the Database Engine instance that completed the backup operation.

 The name of the database involved in the backup operation.